openxc/vi-firmware/docs/compile/makefile-opts.rst

 - ``NETWORK`` - By default, TCP output of OpenXC vehicle data is disabled.
 Set this to ``1`` to enable TCP output on boards that have an Network interface (only the chipKIT Max32 right now).
+(Note that the NETWORK option is broken on the chipKIT Max32 build for the moment, see https://github.com/openxc/vi-firmware/issues/189.

 - ``NETWORK_ALLOW_RAW_WRITE`` - By default, raw CAN message write requests are not allowed from the network interface even if the CAN bus is configured to